sndrake/StatsWorkshop/README.md

 ## Introduction

 The materials you find in this repository are made for the workshop with the same title, presented at the 2019 Second Language Acquisition and Teaching Roundtable on Feb.
-9, 2019.
+8, 2019.
 Basic knowledge of R and ANOVAs is assumed.

+### Workshop Details
+* Date: Friday, Feb.
+8, 2019
+* Time: 4:00-5:15 PM
+* Location: Modern Languages 410

 ### Workshop Description
 This workshop will introduce the analysis of behavioral data with two-way ANOVA & multiple regression analyses using the statistical software R. We will use a sample dataset with a continuous dependent factor (e.g., test scores, reaction times, and so on) as a result of two categorical independent factors being manipulated (e.g., language proficiency level & language skill).